Monday, August 26, 2013

 Some pundits have suggested that Robertson as Leader would drive the socially conservative religious Pacific Island voters away from Labour.
 That would mean that they would put anti-gay prejudice above the very real harm being done to Pacifika communities by the National/Act Government, so that scenario sounds like Tories’ wishful thinking to me.

 The second candidate to announce was Shane Jones, who is a List MP and Maori.
-The newsmedia commented on this by asking, “Is New Zealand ready for a Maori Prime Minister?”
+Did the newsmedia comment on this by asking, “Is New Zealand ready for a Maori Prime Minister?”
 Well, no, actually, none of them have asked that, nor has anyone suggested that Jones isn’t “overtly” Maori, nor has anyone said a Maori Prime Minister would be “a step too far”.
 While that speaks volumes about how permissible it is to express anti-gay prejudice, I think the other side of that is fascinating: The fact that Jones is Maori is no longer seen by the newsmedia as important, and certainly not as a limitation.
 That much IS progress, because in previous years this hypothetical question (but only hypothetical because neither National nor Labour has ever had a Maori party leader) has produced rather lukewarm support for the concept of a hypothetical Maori prime minister.

 The third and presumably final candidate to announce (the deadline to announce is 10pm tonight) is presumed front-runner, David Cunliffe, MP for New Lynn, and former Cabinet Minister in the previous Labour Gpvernment.
 He stood for Leader after Phil Goff stepped down following the party’s 2011 election defeat.
 He also was caught up on a coup plot about a year ago, was banished to the backbenches as punishment, and has now re-emerged.
 He is apparently favoured by the left wing of the party.
 He’s also a white heterosexual male, and having had so many of those, New Zealand is certainly okay with another one being prime minister, so we won’t ask, will we?